 The old town of Nürnberg absolutely deserves a good, leisurely stroll.
 There are beautiful houses at almost every corner, a lot of interesting churches to discover and many pleasant spaces to rest.
 Come join us on our tour that passes some of these lovely places.

-Accommodation tips in the region
+Accommodation and restaurant tips in the region

 Travel information about Nuremberg